Bernas Coni Warren Home Page Investments

 There is a vast range of underlying investments within each fund: usually a selection of stocks & shares.

-The type and range of underlying investments depends upon which fund(s) you select.
+The type and range of underlying investments depends upon which fund(s) are selected.

 OEICS & Capital Growth